Skip to content

 What differentiates a layover from a stopover is the amount of time you have to wait for your connecting flight.

-Different airlines might define things slightly differently, but in general, a layover lasts less than 24 h, while a stopover is any layover longer than 24 h.
+Different airlines might define things slightly differently but, in general, a layover lasts less than 24 h, while a stopover is any layover that lasts more than 24 h.

 Layovers typically don’t give you enough time to leave the airport and explore, while a stopover might.